 Skip to content

-TWR unveils 660bhp V12-powered Supercat Restomod based on Jaguar XJS
+TWR unveils 660bhp V12-powered Supercat restomod based on Jaguar XJS

 Words: Elliott Hughes | Photography: TWR

-Tom Walkinshaw Racing (TWR) has officially unveiled the Supercat as a ‘Super GT’ Restomod based on the Jaguar XJS.
+Tom Walkinshaw Racing (TWR) has officially unveiled the Supercat as a ‘Super GT’ restomod based on the Jaguar XJS.
 The Supercat’s public debut marks the revival of the TWR name under Fergus Walkinshaw, son of legendary racer and constructor Tom Walkinshaw.
 Touted as “the perfect tool for driving to the Nürburgring”, just 88 examples are planned for production – and the order book is open now.

 “Almost 40 years after my father’s original company dominated the race track, we’ve brought the TWR name roaring back with our new Supercat,” enthused TWR director and founder Fergus.
 “Developed over three years, the Supercat reflects TWR’s commitment to creating an authentic, analogue Super GT for the passionate driving enthusiast.”